✨ Path to Production Readiness

 cpu: 100m

-📝 NOTE: If you were using VS Code to edit your YAML and had the Kubernetes extension installed you might have noticed yellow warnings in the editor.
-The lack of resource limits was the cause of this.
+If you were using VS Code to edit your manifests and had the Kubernetes extension installed, you might have noticed scary yellow warnings in the editor until this point, the lack of resource limits was the cause of this.

 Add these sections to your deployment YAML files, and reapply to the cluster with kubectl